olulesi/sei-project-4/README.md

         <div className="profile-header"
 ```

- For this reason I made 2 nav bar files one for the kanban view page and one for the rest.
-I then passed a prop on the main  navbar assigning the prop page a name of each page on this project in order for each page to have its specific nav bar icons as well as the nav bar icons when logged in not I also used a multi case ternary for be conditions on the component.
+For this reason I made 2 nav bar files.
+One for the kanban view page and the for the rest of the app.
+I then passed a prop on the main navbar file assigning the prop page a name of each page on this project in order for each page to have its specific nav bar icons as well as the nav bar icons when logged in not I also used a multi case ternary for be conditions on the component.

 ```
  return (